MetaConfigurator/meta-configurator/documentation_user/examples/configurator_building/README.md

 *   **Mode Restrictions**: Hide schema editor mode or settings editor mode to simplify the UI for end users.

+*   **[Schema Selection List](https://github.com/MetaConfigurator/meta-configurator/blob/main/documentation_user/examples/schema_selection_list)**: Customize the list of schemas to choose from in the schema selection dialog.

 ### Preserving the Interface State